mereacre/nqm-tdx-console/README.md

 tdxcli signin --alias=name
 ```

-Note, the signin process will fail if using an email address with added security (for instance signing in with gmail + second factor authentication).
+Note, the sign in process will fail if using an email address with added security (for instance signing in with gmail + second factor authentication).

 ### ```signout```
 Usage